Creamy Spring Risotto (Vegan, Dairy-Free)

 ½ cup peas

-- Prepare plant milk by blending 2 ¼ cups water with 4 heaping tablespoons of JOI almond or cashew nutbase.
+- Prepare almond milk or cashew milk by blending 2 ¼ cups water with 4 heaping tablespoons of JOI almond or cashew plant base.
 Leave at room temperature.

 - Heat olive oil and butter in a large saucepan or wide pot over medium heat.
 (Pro tip—trust us and use a pot!
 A shallow pan will not work as well.)